Parity (physics): Classical mechanics

-In classical electrodynamics, the charge density $\rho$ is a scalar, the electric field, $\mathbf{E}$, and current $\mathbf{j}$ are vectors, but the magnetic field, $\mathbf{B}$ is an axial vector.
+In classical electrodynamics, the charge density $\ \rho$ (not related to the same symbol, ρ, used above for a group homomorphism) is a scalar, the electric field, $\ \mathbf{E}\ ,$ and current $\ \mathbf{j}$ are vectors, but the magnetic field, $\ \mathbf{B}$ is an axial vector.
 However, Maxwell's equations are invariant under parity because the curl of an axial vector is a vector.

 Effect of spatial inversion on some variables of classical physics

 The two major divisions of classical physical variables have either even or odd parity.
 The way into which particular variables and vectors sort out into either category depends on whether the number of dimensions of space is either an odd or even number.
 The categories of odd or even given below for the parity transformation is a different, but intimately related issue.

 The answers given below are correct for 3 spatial dimensions.
 In a 2 dimensional space, for example, when constrained to remain on the surface of a planet, some of the variables switch sides.